-Don't forget the church, second mini-market and a few other buildings - more rooms including perched-on-the-hillside Villa Niki - that's it!
+Don't forget the church, second mini-market, and a few other buildings - more rooms including perched-on-the-hillside Villa Niki - that's it!

-Loutro evokes some great emotion - produced perhaps by the unique combination of the steep, harsh, rock mountainsides - audibly decorated with the clinking of goat bells - the sun visibly changing the panorama in view as its ark lights different aspects of the slopes forming the bowl - the bay that houses Loutro, the often-warm sea, the history and the people.
+Loutro evokes some great emotion - produced perhaps by the unique combination of the steep, harsh, rock mountainsides - audibly decorated with the clinking of goat bells - the sun visibly changing the panorama in view as its ark lights different aspects of the slopes forming the bowl - the bay that houses Loutro, the often-warm sea, the history, and the people.
 This magic place.

 Loutro village was named after the baths (Loutro or Loutra) found in the area, and from which water was directed to nearby Anopoli Village.
 Loutro also served as the port of ancient Anopoli.
 Later it became the winter time port of the town of Sfakia, due to the fact that the enclosed bay and the small island at its entrance create a natural harbor where ships can be safe even in very bad weather conditions.

-Mountains rear straight up from the sea deep wooded gorges, ravines and valleys, stand proud and act as a magnet to the eye and the imagination.
-The Sfakia region has been the site of heroic deeds, ancient civilizations, and constant intrigue for thousands of years, and the home of brave tough people, made so by their labors on the land and their experiences.
+Mountains rear straight up from the sea deep wooded gorges, ravines, and valleys, stand proud, and act as a magnet to the eye and the imagination.
+The Sfakia region has been the site of heroic deeds, ancient civilizations, and constant intrigue for thousands of years, and the home of brave tough people made so by their labors on the land and their experiences.

 Really Loutro is a place to let days flow by as they will.
-When you meet people who's poetic utterances appeal - converse, when striding rocky paths is the urge - proceed, when the water beckons - shout back / get in; eat and relax.
+When you meet people who are poetic utterances appeal - converse, when striding rocky paths is the urge - proceed, when the water beckons - shout back / get in; eat and relax.
 You shouldn't come here expecting entertainment - the reward is being in Loutro and listening to what your heart desires...

 How to get there

-Unless you come by private boat or yacht you will take the 20 minute ferry rides from Chora Sfakia, there are about 4 ferries a day in the summer months (see ferry schedules and bus schedules).
+Unless you come by private boat or yacht you will take the 20-minute ferry rides from Chora Sfakia, there are about 4 ferries a day in the summer months (see ferry schedules and bus schedules).
 Some of the domatia / small hotels will pick you up there if you arrive outside ferry schedule hours.

 If you arrive at Chora Sfakia at night, stay there and take the ferry in the morning - far better.
 You can hire a water taxi if you wish to spend 12 to 14 times this figure.
 Hikers may walk along the path, which has a few precipitous moments but is generally of medium effort to the practiced; it takes 1.5 to 2 hours.